How to make video and audio accessible

 Audio description

-Audio description (AD) is video commentary that's separate from the main audio.
-It's also sometimes called video description or described video.
+Audio description (AD) is separate commentary added to describe visuals.
+It may also be called video description or described video.

 - Web Accessibility Perspectives: Text to Speech - Audio Described Version [1:30 minutes, YouTube]